ratify-project/ratify/docs/design/Cosign Upgrade 2024.md

   - how do we store the certificates so they are partioned by namespace, resource unique name, and optionally certificate/key name + version?
     - `Certificates` map will map `<namespace>/<name>` to a map of certificates for that particular resource
     - map will be keyed by a special struct `KMPMapKey` which contains a `Name` and `Version` field
-    - each unique map key will map to an array x.509 certificates
+    - each unique map key will map to an array of x.509 certificates
     - Inline provider will store all certs in a single map entry
     - AKV provider
       - If only certificate/key name provided.
 Fetch the latest version and only populate the `Name` field for the map key